antoniodegou/web-portfolio-mod1/README.md

  HTML, CSS, JavaScript

 As expected, I used HTML for structure, CSS for style and JavaScript for interactivity and functionality.
 Important to mention that there is heavy use of SVG for all graphic assets.
-I used the HTML <embed> tag to embed the SVG.
-Even if I could use it inline SVG, I prefer to have them in separate files so the HTML wouldn't be too long and verbose.
-However, there are several ways to integrate SVG, but <embed> seems to be the best way to keep some animations and styles on the CSS files.

 ### Libraries Used